-We currently offer four interactive maps of the city of Harrisburg in 1900-1940, which allow the visitor to explore Harrisburg in different ways
+We currently offer four interactive maps of the city of Harrisburg in 1900-1940, which allow the visitor to explore Harrisburg in different ways.

 A map designed to search for a specific place in the city.
 In addition to its search feature, the user has the options of browsing by household, changing layers and base maps, changing opacity of layers, and measuring distances.

 A map designed to search for a specific person or ancestor who lived in the city in 1900.
 In addition to its search feature, the user has the option of browsing by households and changing base maps.

-The maps and the data they contain were developed as a collaboration between faculty and students at Messiah College and Harrisburg University of Science and Technology.
+The maps and the data they contain were developed as a collaboration between faculty and students at Messiah University and Harrisburg University of Science and Technology.
 The Historical Society of Dauphin County generously provided JPEG scans of the entire 1901 Harrisburg Title Company Atlas (the layer visible as the historical map of the city).
-Messiah College students created a complete database of the population in 1900, and GIS students from Messiah and Harrisburg University created building polygons and individual census record points in GIS mapped to the level of individual properties.
+Messiah students created a complete database of the population in 1900, and GIS students from Messiah and Harrisburg University created building polygons and individual census record points in GIS mapped to the level of individual properties.
 (For ready-made static maps of the city and its population at different points in time, visit the datasets page)